Giants vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have won 17 of the 35 games they were the moneyline favorite this season (48.6%).
+- The Giants are 18-18 in games they were listed as the moneyline favorite (winning 50% of those games).

-- In games it has played as moneyline favorites with odds of -165 or shorter, San Francisco has a 4-4 record (winning 50% of its games).
+- San Francisco has a 5-3 record (winning 62.5% of its games) when playing as moneyline favorites of -175 or shorter.

-- The Giants have an implied moneyline win probability of 62.3% in this game.
+- The implied moneyline probablility in this matchup gives the Giants a 63.6% chance to win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!